jf687/NExON/README.md

 ### Performance Evaluation

-To evaulate the performance of the estimations on the simulated data, we focus on precision and recall. `NExON::evaluate_network_list()` will calculate a confusion matrix, which is then parsed through the `precision()` and `recall()` functions to obtain precision and recall values.
+To evaulate the performance of the estimations on the simulated data, we focus on precision and recall.
+The function `NExON::evaluate_network_list()` takes two lists of matrices as its

-The function `NExON::evaluate_network_list()` takes two lists of matrices as its arguments.
-The first contains the true (simulated) networks and the second contains the estimated networks.
+arguments: the first contains the true (simulated) networks and the second contains the estimated networks.
+The function will calculate and output a confusion matrix (`..$conf.mat`) containing the total number of true positives, false negatives, false positives and true negatives across all estimations.
+This confusion matrix is then parsed through the `precision()` and `recall()` functions to obtain overall precision and recall values.

 ``` r
 conf.mat <- NExON::evaluate_network_list(sim_data$As, estimated_networks)$conf.mat